DeKalb, Illinois: Primary and secondary

+Colleges and universities

+Northern Illinois University (NIU) was founded in DeKalb as the Northern Illinois State Normal School in 1895.
+NIU is a comprehensive teaching and research institution with total enrollment around 20,000, which makes NIU the third largest campus in Illinois.

 Transportation

 Railway

 The first railroad entered DeKalb on August 22, 1853.
 In 1864, the line became part of the Chicago and North Western Railway main line from Chicago to Omaha, which carried passengers until 1971.
 A depot between 6th and 7th Streets was built in 1891.
 The Union Pacific Railroad took control of the line in 1995.
 Since 2006, the nearest passenger rail service is at the Metra commuter system station in Elburn, 15 mi east of DeKalb, which is accessible by bus.
 In January 2023, the Dekalb City Council voted to fund a transportation study aimed at determining feasibility of extending Metra Union Pacific West Line commuter rail service from Elburn to the city.
+In May 2023, the initial key facts of the feasibility study were published, which showed that an extension to Dekalb was feasible based on commuter and daily ridership estimates.
+In 2024, Dekalb backed a regional feasibility study by federal officials to revive Amtrak service that ran as the Twin Cities Zephyr, the service was discontinued in the 1970s.

 Road

 The transcontinental Lincoln Highway was established through DeKalb in 1913.
 The first "seedling mile" of concrete pavement was built in 1914 at Malta, six miles west of DeKalb.
 The rest of Lincoln Highway across DeKalb County was paved in 1920.
 The highway is now part of Illinois Route 38.
-The main north-south highway through DeKalb is Illinois Route 23, which forms an unusual intersection of two state highways and a major railroad at the corner of Fourth and Lincoln.
-Interstate Highway 88, part of the Illinois Tollway system, was completed to DeKalb around 1975 and passes just south of town, where there are two toll plazas and a service oasis that includes restaurants and a gas station.
+The main north–south highway through DeKalb is Illinois Route 23, which forms an unusual intersection of two state highways and a major railroad at the corner of Fourth and Lincoln.
+Interstate Highway 88, part of the Illinois Tollway system, was completed to DeKalb in the 1970s and passes just south of town, where there are two toll plazas and a service oasis that includes restaurants and a gas station.
 Via the tollway, DeKalb is 30 mi west of Aurora and 65 mi west of downtown Chicago.